 Posing at Pangong Lake, Nubra Valley, India

 Custom made ear plugs.
+Red is for right.

 Motorcycle gloves, essential to protect your hands from the sun.